Page 20 - SECTION S

 "My thought which was in my body snatched me away from my race.
 It took me up to the top of the world, which is close to the light that shone upon the whole area there.
 I saw no earthly likeness, but there light.
 And my thought separated from the body of darkness as though in sleep."
 (The Paraphrase of Shem, Gnostic papyri)

 Shem - Also Seem and Seth.
 Shem is not a god, but a divinized man.
 The Paraphrase of Shem, the longest of the Chenoboskion manuscripts, opens with a account by Shem of his astral projection, in which his soul separated from his body and he was borne away into the heights of creation where all was light.
 Shem says he went out of his body in ecstasy, while his intellect remained in the body.
 As though in a dream, he heard a voice call out to him.
 The voice told him of the Three Principles, Light, Darkness, and Spirit, the three roots of all things, and how they intermingle.
-In his astral projection, he passes through the Pleiades, here the clouds there are of various colors.
+In his astral projection, he passes through the Pleiades, where the clouds are of various colors.
 Shem continues to ascend and view all the spheres within spheres of the creation.
 He learns of the Archons and of Ialdabaoth, who thinks he is the one and only god.
 Finally, Shem becomes the appearance of Jesus and, as Jesus, he says he is the companion of Sophia.
 Paraphrase of Shem contains a full description of the Pleroma.

 When he awakens from his sleep his body is very heavy.
 Shem ends his account of astral projection by blessing those who know, when they are asleep, into what power their spirit will go after death.
 Of such mystic experiences as Shem's, the author of Allogenes writes: